Electronic Network for Arab-West Understanding

 The Electronic Network for Arab-West Understanding (ENAWU) is a specialized information network that links together a network of think-tanks and information repositories in the West and the Arab world.

 Background of ENAWU

 The establishment of this network was funded by the Anna Lindh Foundation, the German development organization Misereor, and others.

-The network was launched on June 5, 2008 by Prince Hassan bin Talal in Jordan.
-Project directors are Cornelis Hulsman and Sawsan Gabra Ayoub Khalil.
+The network was launched on June 5, 2008 by Prince Hassan bin Talal in Jordan, with project directors Cornelis Hulsman and Sawsan Gabra Ayoub Khalil.